 $ | memory address in hexadecimal | $1101 |

 Each section of the computer could be made with a multitude of different components.
-However, with my design, there is a stipulation that I would like to make – that the ICs are of the era of the 6502.
-The 6502 was introduced in 1975 and I have decided that ICs will be used in my design if they were introduced in the 70s.
+However, with my design, there is a stipulation that I set myself – that the ICs are of the same era as the 6502!
+The 6502 was introduced in 1975 and I have decided that the ICs that I use in my design must be ones that were introduced in the 70s and 80s.

 For each of the images that I have created, you can click on them to see an enlarged version, on a separate page.